-- The ball must be stationary on the penalty mark and the goalposts, crossbar and goal net must not be moving. - The player taking the penalty kick must be clearly identified. - The defending goalkeeper must remain on the goal line, facing the kicker, between the goalposts, without touching the goalposts, crossbar or goal net, until the ball has been kicked.
+- 1. Penalty Kick.
+A penalty kick is awarded if a player commits a direct free kick offence inside their penalty area or off the field as part of play as outlined in Laws 12 and 13.
+A goal may be scored directly from a penalty kick. - 2.
+Procedure - The ball must be stationary, with part of the ball touching or overhanging the centre of the penalty mark, and the goalposts, crossbar and goal net must not be moving. - The player taking the penalty kick must be clearly identified. - The defending goalkeeper must remain on the goal line, facing the kicker, between the goalposts, without touching the goalposts, crossbar or goal net, until the ball has been kicked.
 The goalkeeper must not behave in a way that unfairly distracts the kicker, e.g. delay the taking of the kick or touch the goal posts, crossbar or goal net. - The players other than the kicker and goalkeeper must be: - at least 9.15 m (10 yds) from the penalty mark - behind the penalty mark - inside the field of play - outside the penalty area - After the players have taken positions in accordance with this Law, the referee signals for the penalty kick to be taken. - The player taking the penalty kick must kick the ball forward; backheeling is permitted provided the ball moves forward. - When the ball is kicked, the defending goalkeeper must have at least part of one foot touching, or behind, the goal line. - The ball is in play when it is kicked and clearly moves. - The kicker must not play the ball again until it has touched another player. - The penalty kick is completed when the ball stops moving, goes out of play, a goal is scored, or the referee stops play for any offence. - Players may move towards the net as soon as the ball is touched by the kicker in the pursuit of any rebounds from the goalkeeper, crossbar, goal posts or end wall.
 The ball is still live after a rebound from the goalkeeper, crossbar, goal posts, or end wall.
 Players, other than the kicker as a second touch of the ball, can play the ball on the rebound.) - Additional time is allowed for a penalty kick to be taken and completed at the end of each half of the match or extra time.
 When additional time is allowed, the penalty kick is completed when, after the kick has been taken, the ball stops moving, goes out of play, is played by any player (including the kicker) other than the defending goalkeeper, a goal is scored, or the referee stops play for an offence by the kicker or the kicker's team.
 The ball is DEAD after a rebound from the goalkeeper, crossbar or goal post.
 If a defending team player (including the goalkeeper) commits an offence and the penalty is missed/saved, the penalty is retaken.